run-x/opta/modules/azure_k8s_service/azure-k8s-service.md

 be sent to a replica or be temporarily rerouted to other replicas.
 Essentially smart healthchecks.
 For websockets Opta just checks the tcp connection on the given port.

+Opta supports 2 types of possible health checks (please be advised that while they're not required, they're highly recommended):

+#### Option 1: Health Check HTTP Ping
+Quite straightforward, K8s does regular http get requests to your server under a specific given path.
+You can specify this by setting the `healthcheck_path` input, or alternatively the `liveness_probe_path` and/or the `readiness_probe_path` if you want different behavior for the liveness and readiness checks.

+#### Option 2: Health Check Command
+Also simple to understand, K8s regularly execute a shell command of your choosing and considers the server healthy if it has and exit code of 0.
+Commands should be passed in as a list of the different parts (e.g. ["echo", "hello"]).
+You can specify this by setting the `healthcheck_command` input, or alternatively the `liveness_probe_command` and/or the `readiness_probe_command` if you want different behavior for the liveness and readiness checks.

 ### Autoscaling

 As mentioned, autoscaling is available out of the box.
 We currently only support autoscaling